bennie10colado/bennie10colado/README.md

-### Hello, I'm a Bachelor's student in Computer Science, currently studying programming languages and their mathematical applications
+### I'm a Bachelor's student in Computer Science, currently studying programming languages and their mathematical applications

 <!--
 - 🔭 I’m currently working on ...